fallenpeace/android_wear_for_ios/README.md

 2. Install "Light Blue" app to your iPhone.
 3. Create virtual peripheral from "Blink" template.
 4. Launch the app on your Android wear.
-5. Turn on "Blink" peripheral on LightBlue app.
+5. Turn on "Blank" peripheral on LightBlue app.
 6. If success connect to iphone, success animation is played.
 7. Push wear's crown to back home screen. **Don't swipe Activity.**